 Several American lawmakers have stated on the record that, in their opinion, Section 1031 of the National Defense Authorization Act legalizes or authorizes martial law in the United States.

-In other words, the military could arrest any American citizen suspected of being a domestic terrorist and throw them into a military prison indefinitely.
+In other words, the military could arrest any American citizen suspected of being a domestic terrorist and throw them into a military prison indefinitely under the NDAA.

 Yes, it certainly could.
 It just needs a trigger event.
-Once that event occurs, and if they choose – they can round up and haul away anyone they wish.
+Once that event or events occur, they could in theory round up just about anyone they wish.
 No probable-cause necessary.
-Period.

 Do you think they have lists of people ready for this?